4GeeksAcademy/html-tutorial-exercises-course/exercises/06-new-window/README.md

 + You have to use the `target` property.

-+ Read more about how to make an anchor open in a new tab or window here: [https://www.freecodecamp.org/news/how-to-use-html-to-open-link-in-new-tab/](https://www.freecodecamp.org/news/how-to-use-html-to-open-link-in-new-tab/)
++ Read more about about anchor tags and how to use them to open a new tab or window: [https://www.freecodecamp.org/news/how-to-use-html-to-open-link-in-new-tab/](https://www.freecodecamp.org/news/how-to-use-html-to-open-link-in-new-tab/)